zrshishir/wordpress-phpmyadmin-docker/README.md

 # wordpress-phpmyadmin-mariadb on macbook m1

-- clone this git repo or copy and the paste the `docker-compose.yml` file.
+- clone this git repo `git clone git@github.com:zrshishir/wordpress-phpmyadmin-docker.git` or copy and the paste the `docker-compose.yml` file.
 Run the following command to run the wordpress environment on docker

     'docker compose up -d'